Goodbye, Mr. Jones – Kenny Drew, Jr.

 - Kenny Drew, Jr.'s, tribute to the great pianist Hank Jones.
 Recorded by Rudy Van Gelder at the Van Gelder Recording Studio on July 10, 2010, on the Steinway D. Hank passed away just a few months before this recording (May 16, 2010).

-- "This is an original composition written after the death of Hank Jones.
+- video #2 "This is an original composition written after the death of Hank Jones.
 I'm playing it at Tom Becker's house on his beautiful 9-ft.
 Steinway.
 Joe Porter is on bass with John Jenkins on drums."
 Kenny Drew, Jr.

 The bridge features a bass line that pedals on C, alternating two measures each of Cm6 and A♭7.
 This bass line is actually the line that Hank Jones played on the intro of Cannonball Adderley's version of Autumn Leaves.
 The C section is related to the first A, but melodically slightly different at first; an unexpected Cm7 in the fourth measure leads to six measures of descending triads over a D pedal.
 These triads descend to chromatic approach II-V7s (B♭m7-E♭7-Am7-D7) and a two-measure break for the first soloist, resulting in a 14-measure section.
 The break is played for each new soloist, but within solos it is left out and the C section is 12 measures long.
 There is an eight-measure intro with descending changes.